espcarlo27-byte/jce-cyber-lab/README.md

 ## 📧 Email Infrastructure & Identity Integration

-The lab includes a **Zimbra mail server** integrated with Active Directory to model email as a monitored attack surface.
+The environment includes a **Zimbra mail server** integrated with Active Directory to model email as a monitored attack surface.

 This enables: